hrynko/vue-pdf-embed/README.md

 ## Compatibility

-This package is compatible with Vue 3, For Vue 2 support, use [version 1](https://github.com/hrynko/vue-pdf-embed/releases/tag/v1.1.6)
+This package is only compatible with Vue 3, to support Vue 2 install `vue-pdf-embed@1` and discover [the v1 docs](https://github.com/hrynko/vue-pdf-embed/tree/v1).

 ## Installation